 The certifications may cover the following cloud topics:

 - Cloud concepts and models

-The cloud certifications are ideal for those seeking job opportunities as system administrators, network administrators, network engineers and storage administrators.
+The cloud computing certifications are ideal for those seeking job opportunities as system administrators, network administrators, network engineers and storage administrators.